mjreno/modflow6-nc-demo/README.md

   attributes drive the reading and loading of input.
-* List based input is not aggregated into a single block of data as with ASCII based inputs but instead is considered the set of dynamic input parameters needed for that package.
+* List based input is not aggregated into a single block of data as with ASCII based inputs but instead is considered the set of dynamic input parameters, related by index, needed for that package.

 MODFLOW 6 NetCDF attributes
 ---------------------------